 - South East Europe.

-As my ultimate objective is to find a place to retire, I want to “experience” each country.
-Therefore, I want to take my time … That brings Tourist Visas into play: I hold a UK passport so here are My Visa Requirements.
+I want to “experience” each country … therefore, I want to take my time … That brings Tourist Visas into play: I hold a UK passport so here are My Visa Requirements.

 Visa-wise, South East Asia was a bit of a surprise.
 These countries are a lot more “stingy” on their standard Tourist Visas with 30 days being more of the norm.
 Therefore, I will need to extend the standard visas in some of the countries once I get there.